co-IT/CSharpFunctionalExtensions.HttpResults/README.md

 PM> Install-Package CSharpFunctionalExtensions.HttpResults
 ```

+> [!TIP]
+> This library references a fairly old version of CSharpFunctionalExtensions for compatibility reasons.
+> It's recommended to also install the latest version of CSharpFunctionalExtensions in your project to get the latest features and fixes.

 ## Usage

 This library provides you extension methods to map the following `Result` types to `HttpResults`: